svenluijten/forge-cli/README.md

 ```

 #### reboot:server
 Reboot one of your servers.
-You will need to confirm you action.
+You will need to confirm your action.

 ```bash
 $ forge reboot:server {serverId}